-- Inform External Examiners: Inform EEs as early as possible about the vetting procedures and timescales. - Who Vets the Papers: Establish which members of staff within your Department will be responsible for vetting the papers. - Scrutiny Committee Date: Establish when the Scrutiny Committee will meet.
+- Inform External Examiners: Inform External Examiners as early as possible about the vetting procedures and timescales. - Who Vets the Papers: Establish which members of staff within your Department will be responsible for vetting the papers the Scrutiny Committee. - Scrutiny Committee Date: Establish when the Scrutiny Committee will meet.
 Drafts should be made available for inspection by those vetting well in advance of any meeting.
-Any amendments required to papers identified at the meeting(s) should be notified immediately to the Department Academic Support Team prior to the papers being sent to the External Examiners. - Amendments to Papers: Establish when the amended draft papers will be sent to the External Examiners, how the External Examiners' recommendations will be converted intoadditional revisions and how and when the amended draft papers will receive final approval. - Final Camera-ready Copy: The examination papers must be submitted to Registry by the published deadline
+Any amendments required to papers identified at the meeting(s) should be notified immediately to the Department Office prior to the papers being sent to the External Examiners - Amendments to Papers: Establish when the amended draft papers will be sent to the External Examiners, with provision for the consideration and approval of revisions. - Final Copy: The examination papers must be submitted to Registry by the published deadline.